Pavel Kotov

 Pavel Vyacheslavovich Kotov (Павел Вячеславович Котов; born 18 November 1998) is a Russian professional tennis player.
-Kotov has a career high ATP singles ranking of World No. 50 achieved on 17 June 2024.
-He also has a career high doubles ranking of World No. 226 achieved on 8 November 2021.
+He has a career-high ATP singles ranking of world No. 50, achieved on 17 June 2024 and a best doubles ranking of No. 226, achieved on 8 November 2021.

 Career

 2020–2021: ATP debut, Maiden Challengers in singles & doubles

-He made his ATP debut at the 2020 St. Petersburg Open as a qualifier where he was defeated by Ugo Humbert.
+Kotov made his ATP debut at the 2020 St. Petersburg Open as a qualifier where he was defeated by Ugo Humbert.

-Kotov won his maiden ATP Challenger doubles title at the 2020 Challenger La Manche and maiden single title at the 2021 Città di Forlì III.
+The Russian won his maiden ATP Challenger doubles title at the 2020 Challenger La Manche and maiden single title at the 2021 Città di Forlì III.

 2022: First ATP win, Grand Slam and top 100 debuts

-He won his first ATP match at the 2022 Grand Prix Hassan II as a qualifier defeating ninth seed Tallon Griekspoor.
+Kotov won his first ATP match at the 2022 Grand Prix Hassan II as a qualifier defeating ninth seed Tallon Griekspoor.
 He won his second singles Challenger title at 2022 Città di Forlì III.
 He reached the top 150 on 16 May 2022 at World No. 143.

-At the 2022 French Open he qualified to make his Grand Slam main draw debut.
+At the 2022 French Open, Kotov qualified to make his Grand Slam main draw debut.

-He made his debut at the 2022 US Open as a qualifier.
+Kotov made his debut at the 2022 US Open as a qualifier.

-He qualified into the main draw at the ATP 500 2022 Astana Open as lucky loser after the late withdrawal of Jannik Sinner.
+The Russian qualified into the main draw at the ATP 500 2022 Astana Open as lucky loser after the late withdrawal of Jannik Sinner.
 In the first round he defeated Alejandro Davidovich Fokina for his first win at this level.
 As a result he moved to the top 100 in the rankings on 10 October 2022.

 2023: Masters debuts, first ATP final, top 70

 Kotov made his debut at the 2023 Australian Open as a lucky loser.
 He also qualified at the ATP 500 in Dubai and defeated Alexei Popyrin.
 He made his Masters 1000 debut at the 2023 Miami Open as a qualifier.

-At the 2023 Grand Prix Hassan II in Marrakech, Morocco, Kotov reached his first ATP semifinal defeating Pedro Martínez, seventh seed Benjamin Bonzi and Christopher O'Connell.
+At the 2023 Grand Prix Hassan II in Marrakesh, Morocco, Kotov reached his first ATP semifinal defeating Pedro Martínez, seventh seed Benjamin Bonzi and Christopher O'Connell.
 He also made his debut at the 2023 Mutua Madrid Open as a lucky loser.

-In Stockholm as a qualifier, he defeated seventh seed Christopher Eubanks, Lorenzo Sonego, third seed Tallon Griekspoor and Miomir Kecmanović to reach his first ATP final.
+In Stockholm as a qualifier, he defeated seventh seed Christopher Eubanks, Lorenzo Sonego, third seed Tallon Griekspoor and Miomir Kecmanović to reach his first ATP final, which he lost to Gaël Monfils in three sets.
 In Sofia, he reached a back to back semifinal and third of the season, defeating Márton Fucsovics and moved into the top 70 in the rankings.